stepanl-bsy/langgraph-cua-py/README.md

 - If a user's request implies the need for external information, assume they want you to search for it and provide the answer directly.

 ### Date Context
-Today's date is Tuesday, March 25, 2025
+Today's date is {todays_date}
 ```

+If you choose to use this prompt, ensure you're populating the `{todays_date}` placeholder with the current date.
 </details>

 ## Auth States